maxchampoux/iBanFirst-API-Company-Creation/GetStarted.md

 [`PUT /companies/-{id}/iban`](/services/companies.md#put_companiesIban)

-This service will return an IBAN for the deposit of the "Capital Social" of your future company.
+This service will return an IBAN for the deposit of the "Share Capital" of your future company.
 We will require some mandatory documents and let you some time to gather the full KYC when needed.

 #### 3. Ask for a certificate of deposit ####